Entanglement of Identical Particles and the Detection Process

-The latter is given by the expectation value of $O_d(\mathbbm{1},\mathbbm{1})$, and reads $ T= D_{LR} + D_{RL} + 4 \delta \gamma \cos \epsilon \sin \epsilon$.
-The last term in this sum is proportional both to the \emph{a priori} concurrence $C_a(\epsilon)$, and to the \emph{effective indistinguishability} (\ref{effindi}).
-Through the latter it includes the overlap of the single-particle states at the detectors, and the resulting (anti)bunching effects can be interpreted as a signature of exchange interaction.
-The case $D_{LR}=D_{RL}=1/4$, $\gamma=-\gamma_{\mbox{max}}$ corresponds to the situation in a HOM interferometer: Two photons in the $\ket{ \Psi^+}$ Bell-state ($\epsilon=\pi/4$) always bunch ($T=0$), while in the $\ket {\Psi^-}$ Bell-state ($\epsilon=3 \pi/4)$ they antibunch ($T=1$).
-This discriminates two maximally entangled states \cite{Bose:2003kx}.
+The latter is given by the expectation value of $O_d(\mathbbm{1},\mathbbm{1})$, and reads \eq T= D_{LR} + D_{RL} + 4 \delta \gamma \cos \epsilon \sin \epsilon. \en The last term in this sum is proportional both to the \emph{a priori} concurrence $C_a(\epsilon)$, Eq.~(\ref{concurrenceapriori}), and to the \emph{effective indistinguishability} $\gamma$, Eq.~(\ref{effindi}).
+Through the latter it includes the overlap of the single-particle states at the detectors, and the resulting (anti)bunching effects can be interpreted as a further signature of exchange interaction, similar to the contribution in (\ref{exchangeint}).
+The case $D_{LR}=D_{RL}=1/4$, $\gamma=-\gamma_{\text{max}}$ results in complete indistinguishability, corresponding to the situation in a HOM interferometer: Two photons in the $\ket{ \Psi^+}$ Bell-state ($\epsilon=\pi/4$) always bunch ($T=0$), while in the $\ket {\Psi^-}$ Bell-state ($\epsilon=3 \pi/4)$ they antibunch ($T=1$) \cite{Bose:2003kx}.